sketchplugins/plugin-directory/README.md

 - [Typographie Frenchy](https://github.com/Saint-loup/typographie-frenchy), by Saint-loup: Sketch plugin to automatically add typographic french conventions and non-breaking spaces
 - [Data From Clipboard](https://github.com/Saint-loup/data-from-clipboard), by Saint-loup: A DataSupplier plugin
 - [Iconly V2.0.0](https://github.com/piqodesign/Iconly-Sketch), by Piqo design: 500+ Free icons for your next project in 5 styles (Light, Bold, Bulk, Two-tone, Broken)
-- [Memsource Translation Plugin](https://help.memsource.com/hc/en-us/articles/360015614919), by Memsource: Pseudo-localize pages or submit them to Memsource directly from the Sketch environment and retrieved the completed translations.
 - [Last Updated Indicator](https://github.com/bvmensvoort/sketch-last-updated), by Bram van Mensvoort: Mark your designs with a version indicator which automatically changes as you update.
 - [Sketch Style Master](https://github.com/aparajita/sketch-style-master), by Aparajita Fishman: Sketch plugin for renaming shared styles
 - [Sketch Chat](https://github.com/mathieudutour/sketch-chat), by Mathieu Dutour: A Sketch plugin to chat in Sketch Cloud files